-Use the 3-D touch probe to rotate the coordinate system.
-See "Touch Probe Cycles in the Manual and Electronic Handwheel Operating Modes," section "Compensating workpiece misalignment," in the Touch Probe Cycles User's Manual.
+Use the touch probe to rotate the coordinate system.
+See "Touch Probe Cycles in the Manual Operation and El.
+Handwheel modes of operation," section "Compensating workpiece misalignment," in the Touch Probe Cycles User's Manual.

-Write down the rotation angle and cancel the basic rotation.
+Write down the rotation angle and cancel the basic rotation

-Select operating mode: Positioning with MDI.
-5 IV Select the rotary table axis, enter the rotation angle and feed rate you wrote down, for example: G01 G40 G90 C+2.561 F50 Conclude the entry.
-I Press the machine START button: The rotation of the table corrects the misalignment.
+Select operating mode: Positioning with MDI ✓ IV Select the rotary table axis, enter the rotation angle and feed rate you wrote down, for example: G01 G40 G90 C+2.561 F50 Conclude entry I Press the NC Start button: The rotation of the table corrects the misalignment